Does Smoothing Matter?: Introduction

 This paper investigates how averaging out inhomogeneities in matter affects the measurement of mass and energy parameters.
 When we calculate interactions between celestial bodies, we generally use a smooth mass density profile in galaxies or clusters; that is, we average mass distributions to simplify our calculations.
 However, Einstein's theory is nonlinear, and this averaging could potentially alter what energies we expect to see.
 The averaged stress tensor of the real metric need not be the same as the real stress tensor of the averaged metric; this discrepancy could be pertinent to the problem of DM.

 Effects of inhomogeneities and DM seem to have some characteristics in common.
 Smoothing of mass fluctuations should become less important at greater distances from the fluctuations; thus the effects on energy density would be greater closer to the masses, which is where halos are identified.
-It also make sense that the existence of halos is contingent upon some intrinsic properties of mass distributions in general, because the halos are found on such different scales (galaxies, galaxy clusters, even superclusters).
+It also makes sense that the existence of halos is contingent upon some intrinsic properties of mass distributions in general, because the halos are found on such different scales (galaxies, galaxy clusters, even superclusters).
 This marks a difference from DE, which is seen as a constant energy density throughout the whole universe, a ``cosmological constant'' as Einstein originally called it.

+This work ties into the ``fitting problem" first described by George Ellis in 1983 \cite{ellis}.
+Ellis discussed the problem of how to average out inhomogeneities with respect to cosmological models of the universe, and thus, from a modern perspective, his work has more relevance to DE than DM.
+The effect of inhomogeneities for cosmology has also been called ``back-reaction."
+There has been significant discussion of back-reaction and DE: see, {\it e.g.}, \cite{other}.
+Some of these works claim that back-reaction could account for a cosmological constant and obviate the need for DE; others refute this claim.

-This is not the first proposal with respect to the effects of smoothing on energy and the consequent significance for cosmology.
-Kolb {\it et al.} suggested that inhomogeneities could account for a cosmological constant and solve the problem of DE rather than DM \cite{kolb}.
-This proposal was refuted by E.~Flanagan \cite{flan} and R.~Wald and A.~Ishibashi \cite{wald}, on the grounds that the effects of such fluctuations are far too small to compensate for the huge amounts of energy missing.
-In the context of DM, F.~Cooperstock and S.~Tieu claimed to construct a model in which a galaxy's need for a halo was canceled by including some of its possible rotational energy \cite{cern}; M.~Korzynski and others have shown this claim is erroneous \cite{korz}.
-Other explorations of these issues include \cite{Buchert}.
+In the context of DM, F.~Cooperstock and S.~Tieu claimed to construct a model in which a galaxy's need for a halo was canceled by including some of its possible rotational energy \cite{cern}; M.~Korzynski and others have argued convincingly that this claim is erroneous \cite{korz}.